What can you do with a politics degree?

-Although some eventually work as MPs, starting off as parliamentary researchers, special advisers and civil servants and others find work in local government, not as many politics graduates pursue a career in politics as is often assumed.
+Although some eventually work in politics, starting off as parliamentary researchers, special advisers and and other political posts and others find work in local government.
+However, not as many politics graduates pursue a career in politics as is often assumed.
 A large number go into public affairs, marketing, media and communications, while many look for jobs across the public sector.

-Around 20 per cent go on to careers in business, finance and human resources.
-Many work for supranational organisations like the United Nations, European Union, World Trade Organisation, World Bank and World Health Organisation.
+Many go on to careers in business, finance and human resources.
+Many work for supranational organisations like the United Nations, European Union, World Trade Organisation, World Bank and World Health Organization.
 Others work in think tanks, pressure groups and charities.

 Which famous people studied politics?

-As one might imagine, many world leaders past and present studied politics, including Barack Obama, Helmut Kohl, Gerald Ford and Narendra Modi.
+As one might imagine, many world leaders past and present studied politics, including former US presidents Barack Obama and Gerald Ford, former chancellor of Germany Helmut Kohl and prime minister of India Narendra Modi.

-In Britain, PPE (politics, philosophy and economics) is a particularly popular course among politicians, with the many high-profile graduates including Harold Wilson, Edward Heath, David Cameron, William Hague, Philip Hammond, Ed Miliband, Angela Eagle and Peter Mandelson.
+In Britain, PPE (politics, philosophy and economics) is a particularly popular course among politicians, with many high-profile graduates including former UK prime ministers Harold Wilson, Edward Heath and David Cameron, former UK secretary of the state for foreign and Commonwealth affairs William Hague, former chancellor Philip Hammond, former leader of the Labour party Ed Miliband and MPs Angela Eagle and Peter Mandelson.